-All Information provided courtesy of the Office of Off-Campus Student Services.
+All Information provided courtesy of the Office of Off-Campus Living and Neighborhood Relations.
 For more information and access to message board please click on the logo below:

 Types of Housing

 Finding the right housing fit can be challenging.
 Consider these options when you are determining what type of housing option best fits your needs.